jflucier/Gevry_pipelines/README.md

 - sample: The sample id

 These options are optional. **Please make sure default values are ok prior to running**
-tmp: Temp directory.
-Defaults to /tmp
+- tmp: Temp directory (default /tmp)
-scrna: Scanpy scRNA data.
-Defaults to <<workdir>>/scRNA/adata.h5ad
+- scrna: Scanpy scRNA data (default <<workdir>>/scRNA/adata.h5ad)
-cpu: Number of cpu to use.
-Defaults to 24 shift [SHIFT]       To set an arbitrary shift in bp.
-For finding enriched cutting sites(such as in ATAC - seq) a shift of 73bp is recommended.Default: 73 ext_size [EXT_SIZE]
+- cpu: Number of cpu to use (default 24)
+- shift; To set an arbitrary shift in bp.
+For finding enriched cutting sites(such as in ATAC - seq) a shift of 73bp is recommended (default 73)
-                    To extend reads in 5’->3’ direction to fix-sized fragment.
-For ATAC-seq data, a extension of 146 bp is recommended.
-Default: 146 q_value [Q_VALUE]   The q-value (minimum FDR) cutoff to call significant regions.
-Default: 0.05 peak_half_width [PEAK_HALF_WIDTH]
+- ext_size: To extend reads in 5’->3’ direction to fix-sized fragment.
+For ATAC-seq data, a extension of 146 bp is recommended (default 146)
+- q_value: The q-value (minimum FDR) cutoff to call significant regions (default 0.05)
-                    Number of base pairs that each summit will be extended in each direction.
-Default: 250 blacklist_regions [BLACKLIST_REGIONS]
+- peak_half_width: Number of base pairs that each summit will be extended in each direction (default 250)
-                    Path to bed file containing blacklist regions (Amemiya et al., 2019).
-Defaults to <<workdir>>/data/hg38-blacklist.v2.bed overwrite [OVERWRITE]
+- blacklist_regions: Path to bed file containing blacklist regions (Amemiya et al., 2019) (default <<workdir>>/data/hg38-blacklist.v2.bed)
-                    Recalculate all steps even if they completed sucessfully. specie [SPECIE]     Species from from which genome size will be inputted to MACS2, options are: homo_sapiens, mus_musculus, drosophila_melanogaster
+- overwrite: Recalculate all steps even if they completed sucessfully.
+- specie: Species from from which genome size will be inputted to MACS2, options are: homo_sapiens, mus_musculus, drosophila_melanogaster (default homo_sapiens)

+### Step3: Motif enrichment analysis using pycistarget ###